AidosKuneen/whitepaper/README.md

 # Aidos Kuneen Whitepaper

-ADK whitepaper is a draft and not released yet, and subject to change.
+ADK whitepaper is a draft and is not released yet.
-It could be drastically changed.
+It may be drastically changed.

+Please refer [here](https://github.com/AidosKuneen/whitepaper/releases) for the PDF.

 ## License